Welcome to Pivot Power!

 What is Dialectical Behavior Therapy (DBT)?

-Dialectical Behavior Therapy (DBT) is a form of talk therapy that helps individuals develop skills to manage and regulate intense emotions.
+Dialectical Behavior Therapy (DBT) is a highly effective, evidence-based treatment form of talk therapy that helps individuals develop skills to manage and regulate intense emotions.
 DBT was originally developed to treat individuals with borderline personality disorder (BPD) but has since been adapted for a wide range of mental health challenges, including depression, anxiety, eating disorders, substance abuse, and post-traumatic stress disorder (PTSD).

 The core principles of DBT focus on balancing acceptance and change, allowing individuals to acknowledge their struggles while also taking actionable steps to improve their mental health.
 DBT emphasizes four key areas of skill-building: mindfulness, distress tolerance, emotion regulation, and interpersonal effectiveness.